-China still walks its tightrope between Russia and the West as tensions flare in Ukraine
+China keeps walking its tightrope between Russia and the West as tensions flare in Ukraine

 Worsening ties with the United States make that alliance even more critical to China.
 When speaking with Blinken, Wang, the foreign minister, criticized the Biden administration’s new Indo-Pacific Strategy in which China is deemed as a top regional concern.
 This focus on “competition and containment” by some U.S. officials, Wang said, is “likely to evolve into full-scale confrontation between China and the United States.”

 Local commentators stressed the balance their country has to strike.
-“Simply put, China has to back Russia up with emotional and moral support while refrain from treading on the toes of the United States and European Union,” Ming Jinwei, a popular commentator and senior editor at Xinhua News Agency wrote Tuesday in his WeChat blog
+“Simply put, China has to back Russia up with emotional and moral support while refraining from treading on the toes of the United States and European Union,” Ming Jinwei, a popular commentator and senior editor at Xinhua News Agency wrote Tuesday in his WeChat blog.

 It doesn’t hurt to be moderately pro-Russian in words, he added, because in the longer run, Beijing is trying to get Russian support on Taiwan.
 “In the future, China will also need Russia’s understanding and support when wrestling with America to solve the Taiwan issue once and for all,” he wrote.